Christos Lagos, Esq.Partner

 Honors and Activities: Honor's List; Teaching Assistant, First-Year English Writing Skills Course; Alpha Kappa Delta Sociology Honor Society; Team Captain, NCAA Football; Spalding Fellow; Student Ambassador; Weekly Radio Show

 Mr. Lagos hosted a weekly local radio call-in talk show addressing legal topics and conducted interviews with prominent local jurists.
-He also participates in community service, charitable functions and pro bono activities.
-He has volunteered at a local domestic violence shelter and has volunteered and sponsored events at Chapman Partnership for the homeless.
+He also participates in community service, charitable functions, and pro bono activities.
+He has volunteered at a local domestic violence shelter and has volunteered and sponsored charitable events at Chapman Partnership for the homeless.
 He has conducted Law Day presentations to elementary students.
-Mr. Lagos has also volunteered his services as an attorney Guardian Ad Litem on behalf of minor children.
+Mr. Lagos has also volunteered his services as an Attorney Guardian ad Litem on behalf of minor children.

 - Miami Dade Trial Lawyers Association, Director

 - Trial Lawyers Section of the Florida Bar

 - Business Law Section of the Florida Bar

 - Health Law Section of the Florida Bar